 Symptoms of bipolar II disorder include periods of hypomania followed by depressive episodes.

-While it can be normal for people to experience periods of feeling upbeat followed by periods of sadness, in people with bipolar disorder, these swings are more extreme.
+While it can be normal for people to experience periods of feeling upbeat followed by periods of sadness, in people with bipolar disorder, these mood changes are more extreme.

 People experiencing hypomania may notice a combination of the following symptoms: